andylongstaffe/JavaNewFeatures/README.md

 Project to play about with new language features in Java SDK

+Good tutorials at
+https://howtodoinjava.com/ - For all versions of Java, short page on each feature

 ## Java 8
 New features section in Tutorials Point https://www.tutorialspoint.com/java8/java8_overview.htm